C2SP/C2SP/README.md

   specification, this would be the pathway to recovery.
   - Otherwise these are identical to 1.Y.Z.

+## Contributing

+### Adding a new specification

+You can either clone this repository to work locally, or you can click the "Add file" button to write in the GitHub UI.

+- Pick a meaningful, short name for the specification.
+This will become part of its URL (e.g. `https://c2sp.org/short-name`).
+Name your specification file `short-name.md`, and place it in the root of the repository.
+- Write the initial specification draft!
+Look at existing ones for an idea of the style.
+- Open a pull request!

+### Updating an existing specification

+You can either clone this repository and make changes locally, or you can edit a specification directly in the GitHub UI.
+In either case, once you are finished, open a pull request with your proposed updates.

 ## License

 All specifications in this repository are licensed under CC BY 4.0